usaid-cs/yesterday-i-learned/random.md

 ![Drake](https://i.imgur.com/20fiqQR.jpg)

+- "Drunk shrimp" aka 醉虾 is most often eaten raw.
+- Don't buy smart appliances.
+Even if the companies act in good faith, [which they don't](https://buildyoursmarthome.co/home-automation/the-privacy-of-data-how-secure-are-we-in-our-smart-homes/), [bugs can still happen](https://www.androidauthority.com/google-nest-hub-security-bug-1070840/), and all of a sudden, someone else is looking right into your house.
+- [Raising the IQ of both countries/states](https://en.wikipedia.org/wiki/Will_Rogers_phenomenon) came from comedian Will Rogers.
+- Since its inception in 2012, Tinder has had enough time to both get people married [*and* divorced](https://www.reddit.com/r/AskReddit/comments/eixc75/how_has_online_dating_worked_for_you/fcu4h9g/).
+- [Wax an article of clothing](https://www.reddit.com/r/BuyItForLife/comments/eht5kd/i_bought_this_made_in_finland_fjallraven_used_at/fcmu1gg/) by rubbing beeswax into it, wrapping it inside an old pillow case (tie it up), and placing it inside the dryer until all the wax melts into the clothing, which may take an hour.
+Cotton and leather clothes can be waxed.
+Synthetic is not (and unnecessary).
+Others not sure.
+- "Angel food" is sponge cake.
 - Netflix rents out DVDs to subscribers with slow internet.
 - You can [submit pretty much anything to SSRN](https://hq.ssrn.com/submissions/CreateNewAbstract.cfm) as long as it looks like a research paper.
 - Chinese buffet jellos are so thick because (according to rumours on reddit) they add cornstarch to them.